 4. If your spouse has done this too, the two of you now compare notes.
 Anything that’s on one list but not the other goes to the person who lists it.
 Objects on both lists that are starred by one person and not the other go to the person who prioritized them.
 Anything prioritized by both partners is subject to negotiation.

 Negotiating over priority objects can get sticky too, but one way to handle it without resorting to name-calling or bickering is to present a “case” for what the object means.
 Remember step 2, where you identified the emotions related to the object?
-Share these with your spouse — or with a mediator, if tensions with your spouse are too great to allow for calm interactions.
+Share these with your spouse — or with a attorneys, if tensions with your spouse are too great to allow for calm interactions.
 “I want the engagement ring back,” the husband might say, “because it belonged to my grandmother.
 It’s the only thing of hers I have, and she gave it to me herself just before she died.
 It means a lot to me.”
 The wife may then reply, “But I want to keep the ring because it reminds me of how happy I was when we first got engaged, and I’m really attached to it.”
 Understanding your own emotions, as well as your spouse’s, can help bring you to a compromise — either one person will decide to “let go” of the emotional attachment (and the object), or an alternative arrangement can be developed (for example, one spouse keeps the ring for the time being, but agrees to give it to a son or daughter on a 21st birthday so that it can be passed down as a memento of the parents’ prior happiness).